 Trick: You can put '.png' in your Ignore List to load all images except PNGs.

 If checked, BioniX will cycle through playlist more evenly based on the info in Played column in the Local playlist tab.
 This means that no image will be used twice (or often) while other images are not played at all.
 For example, BioniX will try NOT to set an wallpaper that has the played value 1 and it prefers to set an wallpaper with the played value 0.
-You can reset the 'Played' column to zero so BioniX Wallpaper Changer will start over playing the wallpapers.
+You can reset the 'Played' column to zero so BioniX Background Switcher will start over playing the wallpapers.

 The Icon/Help tab